 According to the American Academy of Orthopaedic Surgeons (AAOS), about 7.5 million people received medical care for shoulder injuries in 2006.
 Over half of these patients – roughly 4.1 million people – were diagnosed with a torn rotator cuff, a common injury in athletes.
 Other than sports accidents, common causes of torn rotator cuffs and other severe shoulder injuries include:

-If your shoulder injury was caused by another person’s careless or reckless actions, you could be entitled to compensation for your medical bills, pain and suffering, and lost income, including costs you are expected to incur in the future.
+If your shoulder injury was caused by another person’s careless or reckless actions, you could be entitled to compensation for your medical bills, pain and suffering, and lost income, including costs you are expected to incur.
 The experienced injury lawyers of Hasbrook & Hasbrook can help you fight for the compensation you deserve.
-Call our law offices right away at (405) 235-1551 to set up a free consultation regarding your shoulder injury claim.
+Call our law offices at (405) 605-2426 to set up a free consultation regarding your shoulder injury claim.

 Common Shoulder Injuries: Sprains, Strains, Dislocations, and Bursitis

-The shoulder is a complex intersection of bones, nerves, muscles, tendons, and tough bands of connective tissue called ligaments.
-When any of these anatomical components are damaged by trauma or negligent medical care, the victim experiences agonizing pain while losing strength, flexibility, and motion in the affected joint.
-For Oklahomans whose livelihoods depend on physical labor, such as movers, construction workers, and warehouse workers, an injury of this nature can be financially as well as physically devastating.
-And, no matter what sort of job the victim performs, he or she is likely to require costly medical care.
+The shoulder is a complex intersection of bones, nerves, muscles, tendons, and rugged bands of connective tissue called ligaments.
+When trauma or negligent medical care damages these anatomical components, the victim experiences agonizing pain while losing strength, flexibility, and motion in the affected joint.
+For Oklahomans whose livelihoods depend on physical labor, such as movers, construction workers, and warehouse workers, an injury of this nature can be financially and physically devastating.
+And, no matter what sort of job the victim performs, he or she will likely require costly medical care.

-Trauma can result are several different types of serious injuries, including fractures and soft tissue injuries such as:
+Trauma can result in several different types of serious injuries, including fractures and soft tissue injuries such as:

 In other cases, medical malpractice is to blame.
-Malpractice occurs when a doctor, surgeon, or other healthcare professional makes negligent errors leading to the preventable injury of a patient.
-For example, shoulder dystocia is a common birth injury caused by the application of excess force during a difficult birth.
-If the OB-GYN pulls too hard when extracting an infant, the baby’s shoulder can sustain major, long-term damage.
+Malpractice occurs when a doctor, surgeon, or other healthcare professional makes negligent errors, leading to the preventable injury of a patient.
+For example, shoulder dystocia is a common birth injury caused by applying excess force during a difficult birth.
+If the OB-GYN pulls too hard when extracting an infant, the baby’s shoulder can sustain significant, long-term damage.